 The third way the policy can test for drug impairment is by calling a Drug Recognition Evaluator to the scene.
 Drug Recognition Evaluators are police officers who have received special training focused on identifying signs of drug use and intoxication.

 3. Possible Defenses to Drug DUI Charges in Pennsylvania

-While the police and prosecutors have a variety of ways to prove that a person was driving under the influence of drugs, there are also a variety of possible defenses to drug DUI charges in Pennsylvania.
+While the police and prosecutors have various ways to prove that a person was driving under the influence of drugs, there are also a variety of possible defenses to drug DUI charges in Pennsylvania.
 For example, depending on the circumstances of your case, a Philadelphia defense lawyer may be able to help you assert defenses including:

 - You Were Not Impaired – If you have been charged with an impairment-based drug DUI, your lawyer may be able to argue that the prosecution’s evidence is insufficient to prove impairment.
-While poor balance, lack of coordination, and dilated pupils are all potential signs of drug use, they can be symptomatic of various other medical conditions as well.
+While poor balance, lack of coordination, and dilated pupils are all potential signs of drug use, they can be symptomatic of various other medical conditions.